 Never say never when it comes to WWE.
 It's been years since we've seen these five Legends in a WWE ring, but the time is right for them to make a comeback.12/01/2016 - 18:30

 Victoria uses a fire extinguisher en route to defeating Trish Stratus for the Women's Championship: Courtesy of the award-winning WWE Network.02/08/2016 - 12:45

 San Bernardino, Calif.

 Victoria was not a lady to mess with.
-A two-time Women’s Champion who stomped icons like Trish Stratus and Lita in brutal Hardcore Matches, the powerful beauty broke ground in the Divas division, and left a trail of woe behind her.
+A two-time Women’s Champion who stomped icons like Trish Stratus and Lita in brutal Hardcore Matches, the powerful beauty broke ground in the women's division and left a trail of woe behind her.

 Victoria debuted in July 2002 as an eager competitor against reigning Women’s Champion Trish Stratus on Sunday Night Heat, but the loss proved her much more demented.
 Victoria continued to target Stratus, claiming the champion double-crossed her during their respective fitness model days.

 Her twisted mind games and sneak attacks grew worse into the fall, baiting Stratus into a Women’s Championship Hardcore Match at Survivor Series 2002.
 The raven-haired Diva brutalized Stratus in Madison Square Garden with chairs and a garbage can before finishing the champ off with a suplex to claim her first Women’s Title.

 The sinister champion quickly found a partner-in-crime in Stevie Richards, and with her crazy beau by her side, the vixen redefined the women's division from flashy to downright barbarous, retaining her title in dangerous Hardcore Matches and Street Fights.